zqxyz/lmm-website/README.md

 **`lightText`** makes text readable against a dark background (used with `bgColor='#000000'`, for example).
 This is a boolean and does not need a value.

+**`noshadow`** don't render a box shadow.
+This is useful for blending two containers together.
+This is a boolean and does not need a value.

 **`id`** provide a manually set HTML id attribute property.

 ### Example: